-Sleek Design (Interior and Exterior)
+6. Sleek Design (Interior and Exterior)

 The interior and exterior of the Mazda 3 have often been described as similar to that of luxury vehicles belonging to a completely different price bracket from where the value-oriented Mazda 3 belongs.

 In contrast to many other value-oriented vehicles on the Australian market, the Mazda 3 features sleek styling reminiscent of European luxury cars that are priced well above the Mazda 3’s category.
 The proportions and general aesthetics of the Mazda 3 also manage to hit that sweet spot of “timeless” and “contemporary” that will likely keep a new car from looking dated in 10 years.
-Indeed, many well-maintained Mazda 3 examples from the early 2000s are still on the road and could hardly be thought of as “dated-looking” in contrast to many other crossover models from that era.
+Indeed, many well-maintained Mazda 3 model years from the early 2000s are still on the road and could hardly be thought of as “dated-looking” in contrast to many other crossover models from that era.